xut806/AC215_ByteBites/README.md

 - **Files**:
   - `Dockerfile`: Defines the environment and dependencies for ocr and ner processing.
   - `Pipfile`: Manages Python packages.
-  - `ocr_ner.py`: Contains the OCR & NER logic.
+  - `ocr_ner.py`/`extract_ingredients.py`: Two scripts serve the same function.
+Contains the OCR & NER logic.
 The pre-trained OCR package, `docTR`, is used for text recognition from receipt images, whereas the pre-trained NER model specific to food entities, `InstaFoodRoBERTa-NER` is used for NER.
 We uploaded a set of 200 receipt images to a GCS bucket; this script downloads the data from the GCS bucket and then conducts OCR and NER.
 It uploads the recognized ingredients as a .json file to the GCS bucket.
-  - `extract_ingredients.py`: Another version of `ocr_ner.py`, script serving the same function.
   - `docker-entrypoint.sh`: Entry point script for the container.

 - **Instructions**: